 The Company evaluates right-of-use assets for impairment in the same manner as long-lived assets.
-No impairment charges were recorded during the year ended July 31, 2021.
+No impairment charges were recorded during the years ended July 31, 2022 or 2021.
 Refer to Note 3, "Other Intangible and Long-Lived Assets" for information regarding impairment charges recognized during the year ended July 31, 2020.